hiteshparashar4/rick-morty-show/README.md

 - Live Demo - https://hiteshparashar4.github.io/

 # License
 This is a private work of the original creator.
-Copying, destributing, mofifying of the work is disallowed., unless otherwise allowed in given writeen permission from the original author.
+Copying, destributing, mofifying of the work is disallowed, unless otherwise allowed in given written permission from the original author.